kirbyjp/SVET/theory/theory.md

 ### 2.5 Dual‑Channel Propagation
 *TODO: Define the coherent (pattern‑preserving) channel and the incoherent (heat/ledger) channel.
 Explain how energy/exaction partitions between them and how this implements decoherence.*

-### 2.6 The Incoherent Channel (H): Pattern-Dependent Yield and Collapse
+### 2.6 The Incoherent Channel (H): Definitions, Yield, and Manifestations

+#### 2.6.1 Core Definitions and the Yield Criterion
-*Hypothesis: Coherence is a finite resource.
-A node network undergoes a yield event when the update demand relative to local capacity, scaled by the pattern's intrinsic stability, exceeds a critical threshold.*
+Coherence is a finite resource.
+A node network undergoes a yield event when the update demand relative to local capacity, scaled by the pattern's intrinsic stability, exceeds a critical threshold.

 **Pattern Stability Factor ($\Gamma_p$):**
 We introduce a dimensionless pattern stability factor $\Gamma_p$ that quantifies a pattern's ability to maintain directional coherence under applied update demand. $\Gamma_p$ encodes adjacency reinforcement and cadence coupling—how well the pattern's topology and update timing preserve phase alignment.